 \subsection{Universal mechanism for the emergence of critical states}

-We now show a new universal mechanism for the critical states in spinful QP chains: \emph{Spinful quasiperiodic systems can host critical states if the system possesses generalized incommensurate matrix element zeros ${\cal G}_{\Pi}$}, which are defined as
+We further show a new fundamental mechanism for the critical states in spinful QP chains: \emph{The spinful quasiperiodic systems can host critical states if the system possesses generalized incommensurate matrix element zeros ${\cal G}_{\Pi}$}, which are defined by

-This is a novel generalization of the mechanism for critical states in spinless QP chains to the spinful systems.
-The generalized incommensurate zeros (GIZs) in matrix elements refer to the incommensurately distributed zeros (IDZs) located in any component of the hopping coupling matrix $\Pi_j$ in the thermodynamic limit.
-The IDZs is defined as the site indices $\{j_{1},j_{2},\dots\}$ at which the hopping coefficients vanish in the thermodynamic limit ${\cal G}=\{j_{k}\mid\lim_{L\rightarrow\infty}t_{j_{k}}=0\}$ \citep{zhou2023c,simon1989,jitomirskaya2012}, and the distribution of $\{j_{k}\}$ is incommensurate with the periodic of the system size.
-Similarly, the presence of GIZs in spinful models partitions the system into segments that remain invariant under dual transformations.
-This dual-invariance structure drives delocalized states into critical states [Fig.~\ref{fig:Fig2}(b)].

-The proof of this mechanism relies on the invariance of critical states under dual transformations.
-In the presence of the GIZs, the system includes processes $V_{j}^{\mathrm{od}}c_{j+1s}^{\dagger}c_{js'}+\mathrm{h.c.}$, where $s$ and $s'$ can be either identical or different.
-Under the dual transformation, these terms remain invariant as $V_{n}^{\mathrm{od}}c_{n+1s}^{\dagger}c_{ns'}+\mathrm{h.c.}$ Consequently, when these terms dominate, critical orbitals enter the spectrum.
-From the perspective of the parent Hofstadter Hamiltonian, the spin-1/2 QP chain is mapped to a charged particle moving in a 2D bilayer system under a magnetic field.
-In this mapping, QP hopping in the hopping coupling matrix corresponds to diagonal hopping within or between the layers.
-This bilayer diagonal motion contributes dispersions along both $x$- and $y$-directions, thus introducing critical states into the projected 1D spectrum.